esp-rs/book/rust-doc-style-guide.md

 The books on Rust usually use the following link formatting:

-> As mentioned in the [Environment Variables](https://rust-lang.github.io/rustup/installation/index.html) section, ...
+> As mentioned in the [Environment Variables](https://rust-lang.github.io/rustup/installation/index.html) section.

 > For more details, see the [Windows](rustup-book-windows) chapter in The rustup book.